dlt-hub/dlt/docs/website/docs/customization/incrementaling-loading.md

 ### Examining an incremental pipeline

-Let’s look at the `player_games` resource from the chess pipeline
+Let’s look at the `player_games` resource from the chess pipeline:
 - dlt state is like a python dictionary that is preserved in the destination
 - Even if our run environment is not persistent, the state is persisted anyway
 - It’s accessible in Python like any global variable dictionary (i.e. usable in any function)